Youth Filmmaker Showcase (A) 2016

 Youth Filmmaker | 2015 | 75-80 min

-Recommended for ages 13+, All (Parental Guidance: All ages except for the last two films, which include some suggested/actual depictions of violence.
+Recommended for ages 13+, for all ages (Parental Guidance: All ages except for the last two films, which include some suggested/actual depictions of violence.
 We will pause before the final films.)

 Join us for the Providence Children’s Film Festival Youth Filmmakers Showcase, curated in partnership with the RISD Museum teen program, the RISD Art Circle.
 This collection of youth-produced films presents inspiring stories from near and far about the fun and challenges in young people’s lives today.